-- Place the flour/starch (depending on whether you are doing regular or gluten-free batter), baking powder, and salt in a mixing bowl.
+- Place the flour/starch, baking powder, and salt in a mixing bowl.
 Stir to mix everything.
 Only prepare your batter when you are ready to fry your food.
-So, preheat the oil for deep-frying in a medium to large pot over medium heat

 - Coat the food with the batter and fry the food.
 Another important note is not to overcrowd and frying too many.
 If you lower the oil temperature too much, the batter will be greasy, soggy, and almost definitely will not stay crispy (if at all).
 This step is to cook the food inside the batter.
 Depending on what you are frying, follow the instruction on the time

 - Place the fried food on a rack set on a baking sheet.
-You can keep the rest warm in a preheat oven at around 200 F and serve when you are done with frying all.
-I found that the fried food (in this case fried tofu puffs) stayed crispy at room temperature even after one-hour has passed
+You can keep the rest warm in an oven at around 200 F and serve when you are done with frying all

 - This batter recipe is good for seafood like fish, shrimp, hush puppies, tofu.
 You can also add spices or seasonings to it if you wish